auryn-macmillan/DAOForum/README.md

 Creating posts will cost the OP a small amount (1 - 5 cents), but will be enough to disincentivize spam posters.
 Replying to those threads will cost 1/10 of the OPs fee, creating child comments to these parent replies will cost even less, and upvoting/downvoting will be cheapest of all.
 The OP will receive the discussion fees from all of the main replies and thread upvotes, and commentators will receive discussion fees from their nested replies.

 In this way, comment threads will double as a mechanism to redistribute fees amongst participants.
 Meaningful contributions will be rewarded financially, creating incentives for high quality discourse and thoughtful discussion.
-Daohub will take a percentage of all discussion fee revenue as a platform fee (1-3%), which will be a main source of revenue.
+Daohub will take a percentage of all discussion fee revenue as a platform fee (YTBD, but something like 1%), which will be a main source of revenue.

-*// All of the numbers here are very much up for debate.
-Just needed something to include for the time being.*

 ### Daohub Moderation
 A daohub will most likely require community moderation.
 To mitigate the possibility of censorship or corruption, membership to the moderating team will be fluid.
 Members can vote mods in or out seamlessly.
-*// not sure what the preferred mechanism for that would be.
-Elections, the ability to be put up for impeachment after a certain threshold of user complaints so only the bad mods get the boot, etc*
+The exact method of voting is yet to be decided.

 ### Daohub Censorship Resistance
 * Redundant, decentralized storage of daohub using Storj/IPFS
 * DDOS protection

-*// There’s a lot that needs to be expanded upon here in due time.*

 ## Other concerns